 The latest version permits monolithic heterogeneous logic blocks, direct drive

 routing, and a whole suite of electrically optimized architecture files.

-It is described in the publication
+It is described in various publications, including

 A detailed description of original algorithms and it performance can

 - Front end elaboration and synthesis from a hardware

 description language (Verilog) for FPGAs.
 The main goal is to make it